David Martin has been appointed Chairman of the Board, effective Tuesday 3 December 2019.

 He has presented many papers on Pharmaceutical Care and Medication Management at conferences around Australia, and has been a member of several advisory groups involved in the implementation of medication management.

-In addition to his role as a Board Member of Southern Cross Care, Grant is also chairman of the Workforce Committee and deputy Chairman of the Services Committee.
-He is currently the National President of the Pharmaceutical Society of Australia.
+In addition to his role as a Board Member of Southern Cross Care, Grant is also chairman of the People & Culture Committee and deputy Chairman of the Services Committee.

 Dr Mandy Callary, B.M.
 B. S. FRACP Master Of Gerontology, Consultant Physician In Geriatric Medicine

-Dr Mandy Callary is employed by the Royal Adelaide Hospital as a Senior Visiting Medical Officer and is self-employed in private practice at College Grove Rehabilitation Hospital (practicing in Geriatric and Rehabilitation Medicine).
+Dr Mandy Callary is self-employed in private practice, practicing in Geriatric and Rehabilitation Medicine.
 She is also a visiting Geriatrician to Residential Care Facilities.

 Mandy graduated as "Dux" from Daws Rd High School in 1979 and is a Medical Graduate of Flinders University of South Australia (1986).